Whowong/IoTDevOps/README.md

 > This repo contains sample code as part of a tutorial.
 The tutorial shows how to integrate IoT Central into an Azure DevOps pipeline for CI/CD.

+See the [Tutorial](https://docs.microsoft.com/en-us/azure/iot-central/core/howto-integrate-with-devops) for the full instructions on how to use this sample code.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a